radiorabe/systemd-axia-alsa/README.md

 the daemons will all be started with _root_ privileges and the startup options are hard coded into the init script.

-These were the reasons and main motivations for re-creating the service start up in a more modern and flexible fashion.
+These were the reasons and main motivations for re-creating the start-up of the services in a more modern and flexible fashion.

 ## Features
 * Dedicated systemd services (no SysV wrapper) with configurable startup